IdrisHanafi/supernets2-contracts/docs/Supernets2Bridge.md

-Supernets2Bridge that will be deployed on both networks Ethereum and Supernets2 Contract responsible to manage the token interactions with other networks
+PolygonZkEVMBridge that will be deployed on both networks Ethereum and Supernets2 Contract responsible to manage the token interactions with other networks